Lotus 900 series: Vauxhall

 At the 1967 Earl's Court Motorshow Vauxhall unveiled their new Victor FD model.
 The car included an all-new Vauxhall Slant-4 engine that shared many characteristics with the engine Lotus was developing.
 The Vauxhall engine was an inline 4 cylinder engine with a belt-driven overhead camshaft.
 The block was slanted at 45° from vertical and a V8 was planned but never realised.
 Most importantly for Lotus, the bore centres of the Vauxhall slant-4 were the same as those Lotus had determined for the 900 series.

 After seeing the new engine at the show Chapman arranged a meeting with John Alden, Vauxhall's Engineering Director, where he negotiated the purchase of ten 1973 cc slant-4 blocks and four complete engines.
 Lotus would accelerate development of the 900 engine by using the Vauxhall iron blocks as test-beds for their new cylinder head while design of their own engine block was under way.
 For their test engines Lotus installed a crankshaft with a slightly longer stroke.

 After it became known that Lotus was using Vauxhall's iron block in their engine development programme the rumour began to circulate that the Lotus engine was based on the Vauxhall design, even through the 900 series was entirely a Lotus design.

 Later Vauxhall used Lotus' cylinder head as a starting point for the design of their own DOHC cylinder head for the slant-4 block.
-Until that head was available some Vauxhall rally cars used the Lotus cylinder head on the slant-4 block.
+Until that head was available some Vauxhall rally cars used the Lotus cylinder head on the Vauxhall slant-4 block.

 In 1974 Scottish Vauxhall dealer SMT, part of Dealer Team Vauxhall DTV aimed to win the Scottish Rally Championship.
 Lotus Sport supplied heads, created the first hybrid Lotus 907 head on a Vauxhall 2279cc block.
 This was fitted to a HC Viva Saloon and rebranded a Magnum.
 Developed and driven by Andrew Cowan who later worked on the Lotus Sunbeam rally development.
 With valve train issues causing a DNF Bill Blydenstein took over the engine builds and fitted the Lotus 907 head to the DTV Group 2 rally Vauxhall Magnum Coupes.

 Vauxhall later went rallying in Group 4 with the Vauxhall Chevette HS.
 The road-going versions used the Vauxhall DOHC cylinder head but early rally cars used a modified Lotus 907 head on a 2,300 cc block.
 These early HS models were homologated with the Lotus 907 head in November 1976 before the requisite 400 cars had been built.
 A rule change in 1978 by FISA made the Lotus-head cars ineligible to compete and Vauxhall switched to their own DOHC head.